How to Make a Monthly Budget

 » Learn More: How to Live on One Income

-Getting a handle on your income and expenses can be eye-opening, humbling and empowering all at the same time.
+Getting a handle on your income and expenses can be eye-opening, humbling, and empowering – all at once.

-Whatever the results show, your job now is to create a budget in which the amount you’re setting aside each month for variable and fixed expenses and short- and long-term savings goals matches what you’re bringing home in income.
+Whatever the results, your job now is to create a budget in which the amount you’re setting aside each month for variable and fixed expenses and short- and long-term savings goals matches what you’re bringing home in income.

 » Learn More: Budgeting Tips for Beginners